 “All those people must be detained and overseen at all times before we can decide if we can cure them.
-That’s why I pushed forward the Law for Registration and Retention of Enhanced Individuals and it was just accepted with almost unanimous vote.”
+That’s why I pushed forward the Law for Registration and Retention of Enhanced Individuals and it was just accepted with an almost unanimous vote.”
 Senator Bradbury continued with a victorious smile.
 “Today the United States of America celebrates a victory.
 We took the first step in resolving this conflict, in taking the right action to save our country.
 I sincerely hope that the rest of the world would follow our example to ensure that those… Ascendants as they call themselves, will not have the chance to tear apart the natural balance of the world.
 We are strong together, without the need to hide or use any extraordinary abilities.
 We are going to prevail.
 I can en…”

 Annabel had hoped that she would be a part of something exciting, something meaningful, that she’d be able to be one of those who’d change the world.